 Common Pitfalls to Avoid

 Many conference organizers make predictable mistakes when selecting healthcare AI speakers.
 The biggest error is choosing speakers based solely on general AI expertise without healthcare context.
 A brilliant computer scientist who has never worked in clinical settings will struggle to address the practical concerns of healthcare professionals.
+We've seen technically impressive presentations receive poor evaluations simply because the speaker couldn't answer basic questions about how their approach would work within existing clinical workflows.

 Building Long-Term Speaker Relationships